-How To Stop Hisense TV From Turning Off?
+How To Prevent Your Hisense TV From Shutting Off?

 If you’re frustrated with your Hisense TV turning off on its own, don’t worry, there are a few things you can try to fix the issue.
 Here are some potential solutions to get your TV working properly again: